-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Elsa is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Elsa is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Elsa who work in office and administrative support (17.05%), personal care services (7.89%), and sales jobs (7.40%).
+Elsa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Elsa is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Elsa who work in office and administrative support (22.80%), sales jobs (9.26%), and food service (7.87%).

 Being a small city, Elsa does not have a public transit system used by locals to get to and from work.

-Elsa is a somewhat ethnically-diverse city.
+Elsa is an extremely ethnically-diverse city.
 The people who call Elsa home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Elsa, accounting for 99.33% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Elsa residents report their race to be White, followed by Asian.
+People of Hispanic or Latino origin are the most prevalent group in Elsa, accounting for 99.78% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Elsa residents report their race to be White.
 Important ancestries of people in Elsa include Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.